WiseLibs/better-sqlite3/README.md

 ### *get* .name -> string

-Returns the string used to open the databse connection.
+Returns the string that was used to open the databse connection.

 ## class *Statement*